 Majority of Perth residents are familiar with a double brick home (and we tend to stick with what we know)

-The cost of using double bricks is a similar price to frames in Perth (unlike the rest of Australia)
+The cost of using double bricks is a similar price to steel frames in Perth (unlike the rest of Australia)

 Steel frame homes have a single layer of bricks on the outside which is next to a layer of steel framing (which is why these homes are known as brick veneer).
-On the inside, plasterboard then covers the steel frames.
-Some builders like Move Homes install sarking and insulation batts in between the two layers to better insulate your home.
+On the inside, the plasterboard then covers the steel frames.
+Some local Perth builders like Move Homes install sarking and insulation batts in between the two layers to better insulate your home.

 Tight sealing around frames and insulations batts reduce your heating and cooling needs

-Frames have better acoustic properties for sound reduction
+Steel frames have better acoustic properties for sound reduction

-Frames are computer designed, engineered and manufactured to a tolerance of less than 1mm (so they’re very precise!)
+Steel frames are computer designed, engineered and manufactured to a tolerance of less than 1mm (so they’re very precise!)

 The cost of using double bricks is very similar to frames in Perth.
 This is because our large brick manufacturing industry creates scales of economy.
 In comparison, the cost of double brick can be twice the cost of a framed home in New South Wales and Victoria.